-Which face cues are we using for gender discrimination?
-All studies that have previously attempted to answer this question suffered from poor external validity.
-They typically manipulated specific features and regions of the face with techniques such as morphing and caricaturing.
+Which face cues do we use for gender discrimination?
+In this paper, we addressed this question in a more realistic setting than previous studies on the same topic.
+First, the face stimuli that have been used typically in gender discrimination experiments were grayscale photographs, normalized and controlled for different aspects.
+Our results can be considered as more representative of genuine gender discrimination because our face stimuli were real-life color photographs and, therefore, were not (artificially) controlled for luminance, chrominance, background, hair and makeup.
+Second, previous studies on facial gender discrimination cues used a small set of faces that needed to be shown many times to each participant; therefore, the results might reflect the peculiarities of small stimulus sets overlearned by participants rather than general characteristics of gender dimorphism.
+We used a set of 300 face photographs that were presented only once to each of our 30 participants.
+Third, gender discrimination studies typically manipulated specific features and regions of the face with techniques such as morphing and caricaturing.
 These manipulations probably altered the natural characteristics of faces, and biased the results.
-We sampled unaltered face photographs with minimum bias by presenting them behind mid-gray opaque masks punctured by a number of randomly located Gaussian apertures.
-Furthermore, the face stimuli that have been used typically in gender discrimination experiments are grayscale photographs, normalized and controlled for different aspects.
-Our results can be considered as more representative of genuine gender discrimination because our face stimuli were real-life colour photographs and, therefore, were not (artificially) controlled for luminance, chrominance, background, hair and makeup.
-Previous studies on facial gender discrimination cues used a small set of faces that needed to be shown many times to each participant; therefore, the results might reflect the peculiarities of small stimulus sets overlearned by participants rather than general characteristics of gender dimorphism.
-We used a set of 300 face photographs that were presented only once to each one of our 30 participants.
+We sampled unaltered face photographs with minimum bias by presenting them behind mid-gray opaque masks punctured by a number of randomly located Gaussian apertures sufficient to maintain a 75% correct response rate.
+This sampling technique makes no assumption regarding feature processing-holistic or not.
+A comparison of the power spectrum of the 300 face photographs and the 9,000 face stimuli presented to participants (with bubbles) revealed a slight reduction of energy below 2.63 cycles per face width.
+This bias is unlikely to have interfered with normal face processing (e.g., Ruiz-Soler & Beltran, 2006).

 To uncover which facial cues led more often to accurate or faster correct gender discrimination, we performed three classification image analyses: on accuracies, on correct response times, and on incorrect response times.
-The accuracy classification image confirmed that the eye-eyebrow region is the most important cue for gender discrimination (e.g., Brown & Perrett, 1993; Yamaguchi et al., 1995; Schyns, Bonnar & Gosselin, 2002).
-Linear predictions made on a sub-set of our trials showed that participants did not use the eyelidbrow distance information, a distance cue that Burton, Bruce and Dench (1993) and to Campbell et al. (1999) stated was one of the most reliable for gender discrimination.
+The accuracy classification image confirmed that the eye-eyebrow region is the most important for gender discrimination.
+We do not know if participants used facial features, or makeup, or trimmed eyebrows within this region to perform the task.
+In any case, this main result is in agreement with previous findings obtained using different methods (e.g., Brown & Perrett, 1993; Russell, 2003, 2005; Yamaguchi et al., 1995).

+Linear predictions made on a sub-set of our trials showed that participants did not use the eyelid-brow distance information, a distance cue that Bruce et al. (1993) and Campbell et al. (1999) proposed was one of the most reliable for gender discrimination.
 In fact, we discovered that the eyelid-brow distance has a small signal-to-noise ratio for gender discrimination.